 In December 2007, the FASB issued SFAS No. 141(R), "Business Combinations," ("SFAS 141(R)") which replaces SFAS No. 141.
 SFAS 141(R) establishes principles and requirements for how an acquirer recognizes and measures in its financial statements the identifiable assets acquired, the liabilities assumed, any non-controlling interest in the acquire and the goodwill acquired.
 The Statement also establishes disclosure requirements which will enable users of the financial statements to evaluate the nature and financial effects of the business combination.
+Relative to SFAS 141(R), the FASB issued FSP 141(R)-1 on April 1, 2009.
+FSP 141(R)-1 eliminates the requirement under FAS 141(R) to record assets or liabilities at the acquisition date for noncontractual contingencies at fair value where it is deemed "more-likely-than-not" that an asset or liabilities would only need to be recorded where the fa ir value can be determined during the measurement period or where it is probable that an asset or liability exists at the acquisition date and the amount of fair value can be reasonably determined.
 SFAS 141(R) is effective for the Company on July 1, 2009.
-SFAS 141(R) will have an impact on the Company's accounting for business combinations on a prospective basis once adopted; however, the materiality of that impact cannot be determined.
+SFAS 141(R) will have an impact on the Company's accounting for business combinations on a prospective basis once adopted; however, the materiality of that impact cannot be determined at this time.